-The No products found. is a real improvement from the Flip 4, offering a sound of very good quality and a waterproof design.
+The Flip 5 is a real improvement from the Flip 4, offering a sound of very good quality and a waterproof design.

 We just regret that it has not the Bluetooth 5 and also you won’t be able to make phone calls with it.

 But given its performance, we found that it has a very good price/quality ratio.